benedekrozemberczki/datasets/README.md

 ### Description
 <p align="justify">
-A social network of Twitch users which was collected from the public API in Spring 2018.
+A social network of Twitch users collected from the public API in Spring 2018.
 Nodes are Twitch users and edges are mutual follower relationships between them.
 The graph forms a single strongly connected component without missing attributes.
 The machine learning tasks related to the graph are count data regression and node classification.
 There are 6 specific tasks:</p>

 - Explicit content streamer identification.
 - Broadcaster language prediction.